ang-yu/cdgd/cran-comments.md

-* This is a patch release that fixes a couple of small issues.
+* This is a patch release that revises package description and help files.